What is periodontal surgery?

 1. Open flap debridement:

-This includes, opening the gum tissue and cleaning the deep pockets, stitching the gum tissue back in place.
+This includes opening the gum tissue and cleaning the deep pockets and stitching the gum tissue back in place.

 2. Pocket elimination:

-This includes cleaning the deep pocket, removing or contouring bone irregularities and diseased soft tissue.
+This includes cleaning the deep pocket and removing or contouring bone irregularities and diseased soft tissue.

 3. Periodontal regeneration: